ethereum-optimism/pm/src/audits.md

 - [Reacting to the results of the audit.](#after-each-audit)
 - [Updating this process according to results](#updating-this-process)

-The resulting process enlists PgM and EVM Safety to help the Tech Lead execute the steps that are common to all audits.
-A back-of-the-envelope formula is used to estimate early the need for audits, later ratified or corrected during SDLC.
-There is one single document describing the feature, used by all parties, including auditors and CEO.
+The resulting process integrates with the SDLC andenlists PgM and EVM Safety to help the Tech Lead execute the steps that are common to all audits, so that effort and uncertainty are minimised.

 For further context on this process you can read [this companion document](https://www.notion.so/About-the-Audit-Process-1b9f153ee162805e8adcd2d50237c622?pvs=21) and the [references](#references).

 ## Summary

 - [ ]  1.
 The need for audits is determined during the FMAs in the Design Phase of the SDLC.
 - [ ]  2.
-During the [Design Review](https://www.notion.so/Engineering-SDLC-v1-0-150f153ee16280d1b021c477957fac2f?pvs=21), [start an Audit Readiness Review document](https://www.notion.so/Audit-Process-Updates-Q1-2025-173f153ee1628030bd48f2e90d06e165?pvs=21), which will be continuously updated.
+During the [Design Review](./sdlc.md#step-1-design-review-if-applicable), [start an Audit Readiness Review document](./audit-readiness-template.md), which will be continuously updated.
 - [ ]  3.
 Once the design is reviewed, [use PgM’s help to engage an auditor](#audit-procurement) and obtain a price estimate.
 - [ ]  4.
 In parallel with the implementation, forward the Audit Readiness Review and price estimate to Karl for approval.
 - [ ]  5.
 Once approved, use PgM’s help to complete the operational aspects of the audit.
 This process can be executed in parallel with all the remaining steps.